ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 ### Vaerenth (Andi)
 - Survived 21 damage hit at 1 HP, continued fighting with arrow strike
 - Collected mutated villager corpse evidence with Hogpog
-- Performed epic storytelling to village crowd
+- Performed epic storytelling to village crowd at [[shady-rest-pub]]
 - Led party hope-building and memory sharing activity
+- Deferred when asked for group name by [[tavni]]
+- Performed epic storytelling to village crowd at [[shady-rest-pub]]
+- Led party hope-building and memory sharing activity
+- Deferred when asked for group name by [[tavni]]

 ### Augustus (Mike)
 - Delivered heroic killing blow with mace, accepting water vat collision